 Read more about people who travel for food at With Husband in Tow

 Xalapa, Veracruz (pronounced “halapa,” for those unfamiliar) is a not-so-small city located about 5 hours southeast of Mexico City.
-It’s location, nestled in the jungles of the Sierra Madre Oriental mountains and near the Gulf coast of Mexico grants it a temperate, humid climate, resulting in gorgeous, lush vegetation.
+It’s location, nestled in the jungles of the Sierra Madre Oriental mountains and near the Gulf Coast of Mexico grants it a temperate, humid climate, resulting in gorgeous, lush vegetation.
 For this, Xalapa is known as the “City of Flowers.”

-It is the capital of the state of Veracruz and is characterized for having a particularly diverse culture where arts and education predominate.
+It is the capital of the state of Veracruz and is characterized by having a particularly diverse culture where arts and education predominate.
 Curiously, this has been true since its foundation: Xalapa was the meeting point between four pre-Hispanic cultures, Totonaca, Toltec, Chichimeca and Teochichimeca.
 You can learn all about these cultures in Xalapa’s famous Museum of Anthropology, one of the most important in all of Latin America.

 This colorful, colonial city is the perfect place to immerse yourself in Mexico’s art and culture.
 Sip locally produced coffee as you admire some art in one of the countless coffee shop-galleries throughout the city.
 Later, visit the Museo de Antropologia and catch a performance at the Teatro del Estado!
 And of course, you can’t forget to visit some of Xalapa’s scenic city parks.
-My personal favorite is Parque Los Berros because on the weekends there are a selection of adorable ponies offering rides to local kids!
+My personal favorite is Parque Los Berros because on the weekends there is a selection of adorable ponies offering rides to local kids!

 Xalapa is surrounded by a collection of pueblos magicos (towns the Secretary of Tourism deems to contribute something special and unique to Mexican culture) as well as charming villages, including Coatepec, Teocelo, Xico, Jalcomulco and Naolinco, each of which could be visited on a day trip from the city center.